iadnanmukhtar/bookstoread/README.md

    C:\Users\YourName\bin\genbookstoread-windows.bat {{file_path:absolute}}
    ```

-   - Swap in the actual location where you saved the script.
    - Under "Show in," pick Editor menu or File menu so it's easy to find.
    - Turn on "Save output to active file" so the generated list replaces your template.
    - Give it a name like "Generate Books to Read."